devikagorebal/CRIMINAL-RISK-ASSESSMENT-REQUEST/README.md

 - `script.js` — handles form submission entirely client-side: it serializes the form into a plain object, saves it to `localStorage`, auto-syncs the page-2 "name of person being assessed" field from the first/last name fields as you type, and redirects to the confirmation page
 - `submitted.html` — reads the saved submission back out of `localStorage` and renders it as a readable summary

-**Why static instead of Pug/Express:** the original Pug version needed Node.js, `npm install`, and a running server just to test — which is friction for something that's meant to be a quick reviewable deliverable.
+**Why static instead of a server-rendered prototype:** the original version required a runtime environment and setup just to preview it — which is friction for something that's meant to be a quick reviewable deliverable.
 Converting it to plain HTML/CSS/JS with `localStorage` means anyone (including a non-technical reviewer) can just open `index.html` in any browser with zero setup, and still see a fully working submit → confirm flow.

 ### Running it